Patagonia boycotts Wyoming ski resort over owners' GOP event

 "We join with the local community that is using its voice in protest.
 We will continue to use our business to advocate for stronger policies to protect our planet, end hate speech and support voting rights and a strong democracy," Patagonia spokeswoman Corley Kenna said in a statement Wednesday.

-The boycott, first reported by WyoFile, means Patagonia merchandise won't be available in three shops at the resort which Kenna said were Patagonia's largest account in Jackson Hole.
+The boycott, first reported by WyoFile, means Patagonia merchandise won't be available in three shops at the resort that Kenna said were Patagonia's largest account in Jackson Hole.

 Resort owners Jay and Karen Kemmerer cosponsored the Aug.
 5 GOP fundraiser in Jackson Hole featuring Greene, a Georgia congresswoman suspended from Twitter over allegedly spreading misinformation about COVID-19.
 Greene called the suspension a "Communist-style" attack.